 In the mid 20th century the impact of film and television introduced new modes of information and entertainment consumption which dramatically influenced popular culture.
 For the first time ever we could tell a story simultaneously to three hundred people in a cinema as a shared experience in 90 minutes that previously may have taken weeks in isolation.

 Whilst we rightly should explore the contrast between of books and films as storytelling tools the impact film has had on popular culture over the last century is incomparable.

-In 1902 Georges Melies released "A trip to the Moon" which is generally regarded as the wold's first first feature film.
+In 1902 Georges Melies released “A Trip to the Moon” which is generally regarded as the world’s first feature film.
 At the time this creativity was probably only achievable by less than 10 people in the world.

-In the second half of the twentieth century we saw pockets of innovative educators draw upon film as a genuine area of study introducing students to new methods consuming and creating narratives.
+In the second half of the twentieth century, we saw pockets of innovative educators draw upon film as a genuine area of study introducing students to new methods of consuming and creating narratives.

-Today's students would consume visual literacy over traditional text based literacies by a factor of ten outside the classroom but we are still reluctant to teach it even though it is a far easier, cheaper a to create a video and share it to millions via YouTube than it is to get a book published and printed.
+Today’s students would consume visual literacy over traditional text-based literacies by a factor of ten outside the classroom but we are still reluctant to teach it even though it is far easier, cheaper to create a video and share it to millions via YouTube than it is to get a book published and printed.